Alfresco/docs-alfresco/microsoft-teams/latest/install/index.md

 ### Publish the Collaboration Connector for Teams app {#test-app}

-This explains how a Microsoft Teams Admin user can install the Collaboration Connector for Teams app and make it available to the organisation's users.
+This explains how a Microsoft Teams Admin user can install the Collaboration Connector for Teams app and make it available to the organization's users.

 >**Note:** It is possible to install the custom app as an end-user.
 However, doing this might result in problems for
 >other users to read messages from the user installing the app.
 It is recommended to install the custom app as a Teams Admin.